aws-samples/aws-analytics-reference-architecture/core/API.md

 ### NotebookPlatformProps <a name="aws-analytics-reference-architecture.NotebookPlatformProps"></a>

-The properties for DataPlatformNotebook Construct.
+The properties for NotebookPlatform Construct.

 #### Initializer <a name="[object Object].Initializer"></a>